jillnagya/Ada/JNAresume.md

 Seizing the opportunity to complete an internship within sight of the Roosevelt Arch, I supported the mission of the Research Center by performing both face-to-face and distance reference services, providing digital scans of historically meaningful records such as letters written by Theodore Roosevelt, and integrating processing and online outreach using photographs of the destruction by fire of the Canyon Hotel.

-* Arranged and described the John Burger Photographs collection, using re:Discovery ICMS to generate a finding aid [available on through the National Park Service](http://www.nps.gov/yell/learn/historyculture/upload/john_burger_photographs.pdf)
+* Arranged and described the John Burger Photographs collection, using re:Discovery ICMS to generate a finding aid [available through the National Park Service](http://www.nps.gov/yell/learn/historyculture/upload/john_burger_photographs.pdf)
 * Processed 84 linear feet of the Park Facilities series
 * To generate interest and publicity, wrote blog posts on the Canyon Hotel, [Cuthbert the National Park Pup](http://www.nps.gov/yell/blogs/Cuthbert-the-National-Park-Pup.htm), and noteworthy park correspondence
 * Assisted researchers in the reading room and via email to answer questions ranging from the historical to the geological